nkrios/ircsnapshot/README.md

 Gathering information from IRC servers
 By Brian Wallace (@botnet_hunter)

   -x, --ssl                     SSL connection
   -h, --help                    Print this message
-  -p PASS, --password PASS  Server password
+  -p --password PASS            Server password
+  -c --channels #chan1,#chan2   Additional channels to check

 </pre>
 Please report any issues you encounter.
 This tool has proven to be useful in a few cases so I decided it would be good to publish.